dtbesson/EDAandRegressionCoursework/README.md

 We used the PimaDiabetes dataset, which includes some biometrics on 750 women, as well as an Outcome variable which indicates whether or not they eventually end up with diabetes.
 We were required to perform some exploratory data analysis on this dataset, then design a regression model which would predict the Outcome variable.

+I opted to use Python for the exploratory data analysis, then R for the regression models, as this is what I am most comfortable with.

 Please note that the Appendix section of the pdf report simply repeats what is in the attached Jupyter notebook and R file.

 Please take a look!